birds1.JPG

 4.

 Burr is Óðinn's father.
 Following Snorri's Prose Edda, the primal cow Auðumla, after licking the first giant Ymir out of the ice, licked out also the first man, Burr.
 Midgard is the humans' dwelling, our earth.
 Green leeks, "grœnom lauki" in the text, is strangely similar in modern English and in ON.
-Anyhow, this proves that the leek was a very important herb, of mystical importance since it is described here as the "Alfather" of all herbs.
+Anyhow, this proves that leek was a very important herb, of mystical importance since it is described here as the "Alfather" of all herbs.

 5.